BalajiVijaykumar/MAC-Address-API/README.md

 5. Enter the MAC address at prompt

 6. Do not post any personally identifiable devices MAC address for testing.
-Use some random or test MAC addresses.
+   MAC addresses can be used to identify the source location.
+Hence use some random or test MAC addresses.

 IV.
 Sample output
 -----------------